pol-arevalo-soler/training_cicd/WORKSHOP-GITHUB.md

         git fetch origin
         git pull origin main
         ```
-## Paso 1 - Run the initial GitHub Actions pipeline
+## Step 1 - Run the initial GitHub Actions pipeline
 1. Open the project in GitHub
 2. Click on 'Actions' in the top menu.
 3. Click on 'Configure' that appears in the selection.